 I have taught writing for over thirty years, both privately and in colleges, and have my BA in English and a MFA in Creative Writing from Mills College.
 My collection of poems is entitled In Chaparral: Life on the Georgetown Divide, California (Cold River Press) and my short stories and essays have appeared in Calyx, 13th Moon, Under the Gum Tree and several anthologies.
 At www.ReStoryYourLife.com, my blog posts discuss how to use creativity to cope with trauma.
 My memoir manuscript Autobiography of a Sea Creature – Coming Home to my Body after Infant Surgery tells how I discovered the source of my PTS, Post-traumatic Stress.
 I facilitated the Freedom after Trauma Meetup for almost two years in the Citrus Heights/Rocklin area.

 “Can I thank you for the hope-filled path you led me to?
 Your gentle encouragement and courageous possibilities have left me with tools that I am using every day.
 What you did was give me the ability to process the genesis of my trauma.
 It’s still there, but I understand it better.
 I now look for light in the darkness, and often times I find it.” –Freedom after Trauma Meetup Participant

 “Wendy is a caring and compassionate teacher who is a writing enthusiast.
 She uses a creative approach to stir the human spirit, which in turn amplifies the imagination to soar.
 Her versatile assignments allowed me to experience many types of writing.
 Through Wendy’s guidance, writing became a catharsis of healing, empowerment, self-development, and play.” –Caren Janis Baroff

-FOLSOM LAKE COLLEGE, SUMMER SEMESTER, 2017
+FOLSOM LAKE COLLEGE, FALL SEMESTER, 2017